 The young people kicked off their project by visiting their local Everyone Active centre.
 They tried different activities, then interviewed the active community manager about the facilities, staff and accessibility for deaf young people.
 They also discussed the challenges they had faced as they took part in the activities.

 Have a look at the visit in the below video

 As a result.
 Everyone Active will be making some important changes to their centre, making their facilities more accessible:

 - light beacons were incorporated within the smoke alarms

 - subtitling and signing to be added to the climbing wall briefing video.

-They created 3 videos to share with other deaf young people.
-This will encourage them to be more active and inform them of accessibility in their local leisure centres.
-Have a look at the videos.
-Newbold.
-Go Ape.
-AT7 Centre.
+They hope this his will encourage other deaf young people to be more active and inform them of accessibility in their local leisure centres.